luuizeduardo/wdio-automation/readme.md

 ## Setup

-The guide goes throught steps required to setup test automation project based on [WebDriver.io](https://webdriver.io) in order to work with Report Portal.
+The guide goes throught steps required to setup test automation project based on [WebDriver.io](https://webdriver.io) in order to work with Report Portal or Allure Reports.

 ## Preparing Report Portal